Oecophylla longinoda: Life cycle

-After her nuptial flight, a newly mated queen founds a colony in an out of the way part of the canopy.
-At first she guards the eggs and cares for the growing larvae herself, feeding them out of her bodily reserves, and not going out to forage.
+After her nuptial flight, a newly mated queen founds a colony in an out-of-the-way part of the canopy.
+At first, she guards the eggs and cares for the growing larvae herself, feeding them out of her bodily reserves, and not going out to forage.
 She may lose 60% of her body weight during this period.
-When fully grown the larvae pupate, finally emerging as adult workers about thirty days after the eggs were laid.
-The workers now take over the building of nests and the care of the young, and the queen devotes herself to the laying of eggs, producing some hundred a day.
+When grown, the larvae pupate, finally emerging as adult workers about 30 days after the eggs were laid.
+The workers then take over the building of nests and the care of the young, and the queen devotes herself to the laying of eggs, producing around 100 per day.

 Ecology

 A weaver ant colony consists of a large number of nests between which ants move at will.
-The nests are made by binding leaves together using silk produced by the final stage larvae.
-The queen inhabits one of these nests while the others are used by the worker ants to live in and care for the brood.
-The ants occupy a three dimensional territory in the treetops, driving off other ants of their own or other species aggressively, and usually creating a "no-ants-land" where the territory abuts on that of another colony.
-They are voracious predators, foraging on the ground as well as in the trees for insects and other arthropods, and co-operating with each other to tackle large prey.
+The nests are made by binding leaves together using silk produced by the final-stage larvae.
+The queen inhabits one of these nests, while the others are used by the worker ants to live in and care for the brood.
+The ants occupy a three-dimensional territory in the treetops, driving off other ants of their own or other species aggressively, and usually creating a "no-ants-land", where the territory abuts on that of another colony.
+They are voracious predators, foraging on the ground, as well as in the trees for insects and other arthropods, and co-operating with each other to tackle large prey.
 They also feed on the honeydew produced by scale insects, and the ants maintain herds of scale insect for this purpose.

 O. longinoda is a natural enemy of the coconut bug (Pseudotheraptus wayi), a pest that has caused up to 67% of the coconut crop in Tanzania to be lost.
-The weaver ant competes with other species of ant living among the coconut palms, and is sometimes displaced by the ground-based Pheidole megacephala.
+The weaver ant competes with other species of ants living among the coconut palms and is sometimes displaced by the ground-based Pheidole megacephala.
 However, the weaver ant is considerably more effective as a biological pest control agent, and baits are used to selectively control P. megacephala, allowing the weaver ants to flourish and control the coconut bugs.